Nalinidhar Bhattacharya

 Nalinidhar Bhattacharya (4 December 1921 – 1 September 2016) was an Indian poet and literary critic from Assam.
 He won the Sahitya Akademi Award for his collection Mahat Oitijhya in 2002.

-His younger brother Birendra Kumar Bhattacharya was also a writer, who was a Sahitya Academy award and Jnanpith Award recipient.
+His younger brother Birendra Kumar Bhattacharya was also a writer, and a Sahitya Academy award and Jnanpith Award recipient.

 Literary works

 His published works include Serasalir Malita, Noni Asane Gharat, Mohot Aitaijya, etc.